ostrowskimarek/demo5000/backup-plan.md

 - Keep at least **3 copies** of important data.
 - Store backups in **2 different physical locations**.
 - Test restoration regularly — a backup that can’t be restored is useless.
-- Encrypt sensitive data before uploading it to the cloud.
+- Encrypt sensitive data before uploading it to the cloud..